wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 The `$control` tag amounts to a universal control tag, which takes a
+second-order function `$h` as an argument (it's second-order in that
+it's a function that itself takes a function, wrapped in a
-second order function `$h` as an argument.
-The implementation of
+continuation, as an argument).
+The implementation of prompt is the
-prompt is the universal handler for `$control`, which simply applies
+universal handler for `$control`, which simply applies the second
-the second order function `$h` to the captured continuation.
+order function `$h` to the captured continuation.

 In the above code we have specialised `$control` and `$prompt` to the
-case where the continuation has no parameters and no resuls, as this
+case where the continuation has no parameters and no results, as this
 suffices for implementing lightweight threads.
 A continuation
 parameter corresponds to the result of a control tag, so in the
 absence of parametric polymorphism, in order to simulate standard
 control tags in general we would need one copy of `$control` for each
 type of result we wanted to support.

-The following example is just like the one we implemented for
+The following example is just like the one we implemented for dynamic
 lightweight threads using `$yield` and `$fork` tags decoupled from
 handlers for defining different schedulers.
 Here instead we
 parameterise the whole example by the behaviour of yielding and